vtqveant/lstm-from-scratch-java/README.md

-# NB: THIS IS A PORT FROM ANOTHER REPO, NOT YET FULLY FUNCTIONAL

 ## LSTM From Scratch

 This is an LSTM-based encoder-decoder architecture written in Java from scratch.
 The project has virtually no